Skip to main content

 • music

 The music in "Hitman: Contracts," composed by Jesper Kyd, is widely praised as one of the best soundtracks in the series, effectively enhancing the game's dark and atmospheric tone.
-Reviewers highlight its unique blend of minimalist electronica and orchestral elements, which perfectly complements the gritty environments and tense gameplay.
-While some note occasional mismatches between music and mission themes, the overall consensus is that the soundtrack significantly elevates the gaming experience, making it memorable and engaging.
+Reviewers highlight its unique blend of minimalist electronica and orchestral elements, which perfectly complements the game's gritty environments and tense gameplay.
+Many consider it a standout feature, with some even describing it as the defining aspect of the game's immersive experience.

-• “The soundtrack is considered one of the best, with industrial elements in each track that make it unique.”
+• “The soundtrack is considered the darkest among other Hitman games and is often regarded as one of the best, with industrial elements in each track that make it unique.”

 • “A lot of the game audio is missing; gun sounds and sound effects still seem to be present within the game, however, music, ambient sounds, and so on appear to be removed due to the licensing issue.”